 - Turn the Mac on normally

-A few more tips for speeding up Safari when it runs slow:
+An extra tip for speeding up Safari when it runs slow:

 - Reboot the Mac into safe mode by restarting and immediately holding down the “Shift” key